Changes in your appearance due to mouth and oropharyngeal cancer

 Talk to your surgeon before surgery

 This is probably one of the most important things you can do, even if you feel at the time that you don't want to know.
-It can help you cope with changes to your appearance later on if you know exactly what they are going to do, and how you will look.
+It can help you cope with changes to your appearance later on if you know exactly what they will do, and how you will look.
 You will be very sore and swollen straight after surgery but this is temporary and is not how you will look forever.

 Ask as many questions as you need to.
 Your surgeon and nurse specialist will be aware of how worried you are about possible changes in your appearance.